awsdocs/amazon-glacier-developer-guide/doc_source/retrieving-vault-info-sdk-java.md

 1. Provide request information by creating an instance of the `DescribeVaultRequest` class\.

-   Amazon Glacier requires you to provide a vault name and your account ID\.
+   Amazon S3 Glacier \(Glacier\) requires you to provide a vault name and your account ID\.
 If you don't provide an account ID, then the account ID associated with the credentials you provide to sign the request is assumed\.
-For more information, see [Using the AWS SDK for Java with Amazon Glacier](using-aws-sdk-for-java.md)\.
+For more information, see [Using the AWS SDK for Java with Amazon S3 Glacier](using-aws-sdk-for-java.md)\.

 1. Execute the `describeVault` method by providing the request object as a parameter\.

-   The vault metadata information that Amazon Glacier returns is available in the `DescribeVaultResult` object\.
+   The vault metadata information that Glacier returns is available in the `DescribeVaultResult` object\.

 The following Java code snippet illustrates the preceding steps\.